kieferhax/python-projects/README.md

-# python-projects
+# Python Projects!
-Python basics showcase
+Showcasing basic Python projects I have worked on for now...